osteele/matrix-photo-gallery/README.md

 Set `MONGODB_URI` to a MongoDB connection URL, *or* install a local MongoDB instance.

-`pipenv run import-events` imports images from Matrix events.
+`pipenv run import-images` imports images from Matrix events.

-Optional: `pipenv run make-small-thumbnails` creates smaller thumbnails, and uploads them to the S3 bucket named `BUCKET_NAME`.
+Optional: `pipenv run make-small-thumbnails` creates smaller thumbnails than the Matrix thumbnails — which are still pretty large — and uploads them to the S3 bucket named `BUCKET_NAME`.

 ### Run